 Food Grade vs. Beverage Grade CO2

 Food grade CO2 is tested to a different standard than beverage grade CO2.
-The standards and criteria for each grade of CO2 are established by the United States Pharmacopeia (USP) and the Food and Drug Administration (FDA) in the United States.
+The standards and criteria for each grade of CO2 are established by both the United States Pharmacopeia (USP) and the Food and Drug Administration (FDA).
 For example, the USP sets specific purity standards for food grade CO2, which must meet stringent requirements to ensure that it is safe for use in food processing, storage, and transportation.
 These standards include limits on impurities, such as heavy metals, pesticides, and microbiological contaminants.

 In the EU, food grade CO2 is regulated by the European Commission (EC) who states a minimum purity criteria for food grade gases such as CO2, N2 and O2.
 Each having to adhere to a number code and must be of high purity.

 In contrast, beverage grade CO2 must meet specific standards established by the beverage industry to ensure that it does not contain any off-flavors, odors, or impurities that could affect the taste or appearance of the final product.

 CO2 purity for beverage grade gases is now also mandated by the Food and Drug Administration.
 The FDA regulations allows for the other .09% of the gas to be made up of other hydrocarbons.

 Therefore, while both food grade CO2 and beverage grade CO2 are high-purity gases, they are tested to different standards to meet the unique requirements of their intended applications.